Someone Stole My Site: How To Defend Yourself When Someone Plagiarizes Your Website Text

-- Go to http://www.internic.net/whois.html and get all their registration information.
+- Go to WhoIs and get all their registration information.
+Make sure you capture the name of their hosting company.
 If they are not in the USA, go to Google and type in “whois” plus the name of their country.
-You should be able to find a whois site that can get their DNS record for you.
+You should be able to find a WhoIs site that can get their DNS record for you.

 - Finally, write to the offending site owner and tell them that you found plagiarized text on their site.
 List the URLs of the offending pages along with the copyrighted URLs of your own pages.
 Give them two or three days to either delete the pages, or re-write them so that they no longer include your text.

 - If they fail to reply or comply, contact the Abuse Department at their hosting company and file a DMCA notice.